About Laura Rothkopf, LCSW

 Before becoming a therapist, I spent nearly a decade working in media and corporate environments.
 That experience continues to inform my understanding of the pressures many people carry — professional demands, questions about direction or identity, and the often considerable gap between how life appears externally and how it feels internally.

 I received my MSW from New York University, hold a BA in Philosophy from Barnard College, and was a visiting scholar in philosophy at the University of Oxford.
-My background in philosophy continues to inform my interest in how people understand themselves, their relationships, and the meaning they make of their experiences.
+My training in philosophy continues to inform my interest in how people understand themselves, their relationships, and the meaning they make of their experiences — and my ongoing curiosity about what constitutes a meaningful life.

 I remain engaged in ongoing consultation and professional development as part of maintaining thoughtful and responsible clinical care.